-Arcade frontages are composed of a building with ground floor facades that align with the property line, and upper floors which project over the property line to cover the sidewalk.
-A colonnade structurally and visually supports the building mass which encroaches into the public right-of-way.
+Description Composed of a building with ground floor facades that align with the property line, and upper floors that project over the property line to cover the sidewalk.
+A colonnade structurally and visually supports the building mass that encroaches into the public right-of-way.
 Arcades contain ground-floor storefronts, making them ideal for retail use as the arcade shelters the pedestrian and shades the storefront glass, preventing glare that might obscure views of merchandise.

+Size

-Depth: 8 ft. min.
-Ground floor height: 16 ft. min.
-Setback from curb: 1 ft. min., 2 ft. max.
+Depth: 8-foot minimum Ground floor height: 16-foot minimum

+Setback from curb: 1-foot min.; 2-foot max.

-- Arcades shall be combined with the Shopfront frontage type. - 2.
-Arcades may be entirely on private property or may encroach over the sidewalk in the public right-of-way, subject to approval of an encroachment permit. - Column spacing and colonnade detailing, including lighting, shall be consistent with the style of the building. - Columns shall be placed in relation to curbs so as to allow passage around and to allow for passengers of cars to disembark.
+- 1. Arcades shall be combined with the Shopfront frontage type. - 2.
+Arcades may be entirely on private property or may encroach over the sidewalk in the public right-of-way, subject to approval of an encroachment permit. - 3.
+Column spacing and colonnade detailing, including lighting, shall be consistent with the style of the building. - 4.
+Columns shall be placed in relation to curbs so as to allow passage around and to allow for passengers of cars to disembark.

-Street standards
+Street Standards